Turmeric: Using with Care and Intention

-I had first heard of turmeric and its medicinal properties from my Ayurvedic teacher, Vaidya Mishra.
+I first learned about turmeric and how to use it properly for maximum benefit from my Ayurvedic teacher, Vaidya Mishra.
 He said that in India every household uses turmeric.
-It is commonly used in everyday cooking, and added to warm milk, and in the presence of other spices.
+It is commonly used in everyday cooking, or added to warm milk, and combined with other spices such as fennel, coriander, cumin, cardamom, cloves.

 Ayurveda recognizes spices, such as turmeric, as being more effective as a preventive measure, averting imbalances from developing into a disease.